3V Dental is Proud to Offer Non-Surgical Gum Treatments at Our Port Washington Dental Office

 Gums that are sore, red or swollen or that bleed during brushing or flossing can be an early indication of disease.
 Only after the disease is in the advanced stages will you likely experience pain.

-Periodontal Disease or Gum Disease Treatment
+Periodontal Disease or Gum Disease Treatment in Port Washington

 If the disease is in its early stages, there are non-surgical dental gum treatments that can save your teeth and gums from more serious problems.
-A thorough professional dental cleaning involves both scaling and root planing.
+A thorough professional dental cleaning at 3V Dental in Port Washington involves both scaling and root planing.
 These procedures are traditional methods of dental gum therapy.
 During these procedures, the dentist concentrates on one area, usually one-quarter of the mouth at a time, and numbs that area.
 Scaling involves removing plaque and tartar from the tooth’s surface.
 Root planing involves removing plaque and tartar and also smoothing the surface of the root.
 After scaling and root planning, the dentist will place Arestin, an antibiotic powder, inside the infected pockets.
 Arestin continues to fight the infection for up to three weeks following scaling and root planing.

 Periodontal Laser Gum Treatment